Shubhamhalkanche/Hospitality-Revenue-Trends-PowerBI/README.md

 # PowerBI Dashboard for Hospitality Domain

 ## Project Description
 This project features a comprehensive PowerBI dashboard designed specifically for the hospitality industry.
-The dashboard provides actionable insights into various aspects of hotel and restaurant operations, including occupancy rates, guest demographics, revenue trends, and service quality metrics.
+The dashboard provides actionable insights into various aspects of hotel operations, including occupancy rates, revenue trends, contributions from different platforms and different room class, ratings and etc.
 ## Features
 - Real-World Data Visualization of over 1.3 Million Records
 - Interactive Filters